yeokm1/SwiftSerial/README.md

 # SwiftSerial
 A Swift Linux and Mac library for reading and writing to serial ports.
-This library has been tested to work on macOS Mojove, Linux Mint 18 (based on Ubuntu 16.04) and on the [Raspberry Pi 3 on Ubuntu 16.04](https://wiki.ubuntu.com/ARM/RaspberryPi) and Raspberry Pi 4 on Raspian Buster.
+This library has been tested to work on macOS Mojave, Linux Mint 18 (based on Ubuntu 16.04) and on the [Raspberry Pi 3 on Ubuntu 16.04](https://wiki.ubuntu.com/ARM/RaspberryPi) and Raspberry Pi 4 on Raspian Buster.
 Other platforms using Ubuntu like the Beaglebone might work as well.

 This library is an improvement over my previous now deprecated library [SwiftLinuxSerial](https://github.com/yeokm1/SwiftLinuxSerial) which was less Swifty and supported only Linux.
 This library is thanks largely to [Jay Jun](https://github.com/jayjun).
 His original pull request can be found [here](https://github.com/yeokm1/SwiftLinuxSerial/pull/1).